 The first one is easy.
 People who live in places like Canada, the UK, and the Netherlands know that the growing season in their parts starts late.
 So, they germinate their seeds indoors and keep the seedlings under artificial lights for the first couple of weeks.
 Only then do they start gradually acclimatizing their young plants to the outside weather and finally put them outdoors when there’s no danger of frost.
 Usually, this happens at the beginning of May or June.

 As for the ripening stage, it’s an emotional time for a grower even in the best of climates, because the buds can get so big and dense that there’s always a risk of mold or bud rot.
 The safest way of avoiding this risk is to choose a strain that can be harvested before bad weather comes.

-What Cannabis Is Best For Cold Climates?
+What Kind of Cannabis Is Best for Cold Climates?